ChenHanTing/personaldoc/docs/ccna/questions-review-20240705.md

 **Modify the configured number of the second access list:**This option does not seem relevant because there is only one access list in the current configuration.

-**Add either the ip nat {inside|outside} command under both interfaces:** This option is correct.
+**Add either the ip nat "inside|outside" command under both interfaces:** This option is correct.
 The interfaces need to be correctly identified as inside or outside for NAT to function properly.

 ![img](https://www.examtopics.com/assets/media/exam-media/04300/0024600001.jpg)